 You will need a piece of plastic or newspaper, a large pan, floating toys and water.

-Place a large sheet of plastic on the floor or have your child sit on a chair or step and place his feet in a large pan of water.
-Place small floating objects in the pan and allow your child to push them with his feet.
+- Place a large sheet of plastic on the floor or have your child sit on a chair or step and place their feet in a large pan of water.
+Place small floating objects in the pan and allow your child to push them with their feet.

-Place a large sheet of paper on the floor.
-Then have your child sit on a chair and dip his feet into a pan filled with water paint.
-Have your child create various designs by moving his feet on the paper.
+- Place a large sheet of paper on the floor.
+Then have your child sit on a chair and dip their feet into a pan filled with water paint.
+Have your child create various designs by moving their feet on the paper.

-Play records or tapes for your child and sing along with him.
+Play records or tapes for your child and sing along with them.

 Other Play Activities